Douglas Luiz: Manchester City

+Loan to Girona

-On 1 August, he was loaned to La Liga side Girona FC for his first season with the club.
-Luiz made his debut for the Catalans on 26 August 2017, replacing Portu in a 1–0 home win against Málaga CF.
+On 1 August, he was loaned to La Liga side Girona for his first season with the club.
+Luiz made his debut for the Catalans on 26 August 2017, replacing Portu in a 1–0 home win against Málaga.

 On 31 August 2018, Luiz was again loaned to Girona due to the UK Home Office denying him a work permit.

 Aston Villa

 Luiz signed for Aston Villa on 25 July 2019, subject to a work permit.
 His work permit was granted, and he officially became a Villa player on 7 August.
 On 17 August, Luiz scored his first goal for Villa against AFC Bournemouth in a 2–1 loss.
 In August 2022, Luiz scored directly from a corner in the third round of the 2022–23 EFL Cup against Bolton Wanderers, and repeated the feat the following week in a Premier League fixture against Arsenal.

-In October 2022, after rumoured transfer interest from Arsenal, following the end of the transfer window - Luiz agreed a new "long-term" contract with Aston Villa.
+In October 2022, after rumoured transfer interest from Arsenal, following the end of the transfer window – Luiz agreed a new "long-term" contract with Aston Villa.
 On 23 May 2023, Luiz was voted both Supporter's Player of the Season and Player's Player of the Season at the club's end of season awards.
 In the 2023–24 season, he managed to record ten goals and ten assists in 53 appearances in all competitions.